Keeping Connected on the Water

 Motion is also a big factor when it comes to antennas - traditional directional antennas that need to be aimed are just not practical for use on a boat that might be swinging at anchor.

 And locking on to a satellite is exponentially more complicated when the deck never stops rocking.
-Even the most subtle motions can make it impossible to establish a data connection with a satellite thousands of miles away without complicated and expensive robotics to continuously compensate for every ripple.
+Even the most subtle motions can make it impossible to establish a data connection with a geosynchronous satellite thousands of miles away without complicated and expensive robotics to continuously compensate for every ripple.

 "Marine Grade" Pricing